renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 ```

 Other models can also be tested such as MnasNet, MobileNet v1, MobileNet v2,
-Nasnet and Squeezenet.
-The steps to run benchmarking for these models are almost
+Nasnet, Resnet and Squeezenet.
+The steps to run benchmarking for these models
-the same as above.
+are almost the same as above.

 Some examples can be found below (assuming 2 cores and inference 30 times):